Germany's transgender rights law to take effect – DW – 10/27/2024

 Beate von Miquel, the chair of the National Council of German Women's Organizations (DF) and a gender researcher herself, told DW that the issue was being politically instrumentalized and had become part of a culture war by far-right groups not known for their advocacy of women's rights.
 "It is really bitter for the women's movement that this has become a very divisive issue.
 We should not allow ourselves to be divided," she added.

-Von Miquel, whose umbrella organization represents 60 women's associations and groups, warns that the trans community and women's organizations should not be played off against one another. "
+Von Miquel, whose umbrella organization represents 60 women's associations and groups, warned that the trans community and women's organizations should not be played off against one another.

 Edited by Rina Goldenberg